-The final budget for expenditures exceeded the original budget by \$83.5 million, or 2.9 percent, higher than the original budget.
-The overall increase in expenditures is due to carryover of undelivered orders, school balance carryover, and flexibility reserve funding from fiscal year 2018.
+The final budget for expenditures exceeded the original budget by \$78.4 million, or 2.7 percent, higher than the original budget.
+The overall increase in expenditures is due to carryover of undelivered orders, school balance carryover, and flexibility reserve funding from fiscal year 2019.

-Actual expenditures came in under the final budget for expenditures by \$103.2 million, or 3.5 percent, primarily due to the following:
+Actual expenditures came in under the final budget for expenditures by \$114.4 million, or 3.8 percent, primarily due to the following:

-- \$60.1 million in carryover and other commitments - \$34.2 million in compensation savings as a result of higher than expected employee turnover - \$2.0 million in fuel savings - \$1.0 million in unexpended multiyear federal grants
+- \$70.1 million in carryover and other commitments - \$25.3 million in other expenditures due to lower utility usage, fuel expenses, and logistics spending as a result of the COVID-19 pandemic - \$15.4 million in compensation savings as a result of vacant positions and savings in substitute accounts - \$2.0 million in fuel savings - \$1.6 million in unexpended multiyear federal grants

-The final budgeted total for other financing sources was less than the original budget by \$3.6 million.
+The final budgeted total for other financing sources was less than the original budget by \$4.4 million.